 - Genie in a Bottle: The second movie has one, who uses simple animation used again and again.

-- Mind Screw: Aside from the occasional Big Lipped Alligator Moment, the plot, specially that of the first movie, will make the viewers more confused than anything.
+- Mind Screw: Aside from the occasional Big-Lipped Alligator Moment, the plot, especially that of the first movie, will make the viewers more confused than anything.

 - Our Dragons Are Different: Western looking, but thats about it; there's absolutely no consensus in their physical form.
 The main dragon characters (Elphi and his family) resemble slightly komodo dragons with an arrow like tail tip, ridiculously small wings and a mammalian face akin to that of Goofy (only tooth and dog-nose less).